Battery lasts

 Minimizing power consumption – the development of each device emphasizes minimal battery consumption and future maintenance.
 The device can typically operate for up to 15 years without battery replacement depending on:

-Consumption can be very well compensated for in NB-IoT by aggregating content into fewer transmissions (e.g., sending one day’s worth of data from hourly measurements) if this latency in sending data does not play a role for the purpose.
+- Consumption can be very well compensated by aggregating measurements into fewer transmissions (e.g., sending one day’s worth of data from hourly measurements) if this latency in sending data does not play a role for the purpose.
+Alarms are sent immediately (override aggregation).